Should I grow my business?

 - higher profits - increase in sales usually leads to more revenue

-- more customers - volume of customers may give you greater security
+- more customers - the volume of customers may give you greater security

-- cost savings and efficiencies - through economies of scale
+- cost savings and efficiencies - achieved through economies of scale

 - greater market dominance - to guard against smaller competitors

-- risk mitigation - through diversification of production and sales
+- risk mitigation - achieved through diversification of production and sales

 When is the right time to grow your business?